isBatak/website/_posts/multipart-namespace-components-addressing-rsc-and-dot-notation-issues.md

 **Downsides:**

 - **Serialisation Issues:** This pattern isn’t compatible with React Server Components (RSC) because it can’t be serialised.
-- **Three shaking Issues:** All parts get included in the bundle, which is inefficient.
+- **tree shaking Issues:** All parts get included in the bundle, which is inefficient.